The Devil Wears Nada: Reaction in France

 "The Devil Wears Nada" features the satirical appearances of French president Nicolas Sarkozy and his wife Carla Bruni.
 In the episode, Carl is approached by Bruni at a reception at Élysée Palace, the official residence of the president, where she tells him that she wants "to make love, right now."
 Homer later reveals to Carl that the woman he has been seeing is Bruni, and threatens to tell Sarkozy if he does not get his old job back.
 Carl does not believe Homer will tell, so Homer calls Sarkozy (who is seen eating cheese and drinking red wine in his office with Bruni).
 Sarkozy answers the phone saying "You're getting cozy with Sarkozy."
 At this point, Carl gives in, and Homer hangs up the phone.

 Unlike other high-ranking politicians such as Tony Blair, who have guest starred on The Simpsons, the couple did not actually lend their voices to the show and the appearances were made without their permission.
 Agence France-Presse wrote that as a result, it was a "harsher" parody in comparison to the parodies on the show of people that have provided their own voices.
 The French newspaper Le Figaro said she was characterized as "a nymphomaniac with an exaggerated French accent".
 Bruni had previously attracted media attention in the United States because of her many reported partners and lovers.
-A reporter for The Times in Paris, Charles Bremner, wrote that her "sulphurous former image as the girlfriend of rock stars and celebrities was mocked by [the episode]."
+A reporter for The Times in Paris, Charles Bremner, wrote that her "sulphurous former image as the girlfriend of rock stars and celebrities was mocked".

-Clips on YouTube and Dailymotion showing Sarkozy's and Bruni's appearances became Internet hits.
+Clips on YouTube and Dailymotion showing Sarkozy's and Bruni's appearances were viewed hundreds of thousands of times in France, becoming internet hits.
 According to Agence France-Presse, the cameos "passed largely unnoticed in France until Friday [November 20], when news websites started linking to pirated clips of the episode, creating a buzz which saw more than 117,000 fans linking to the DailyMotion site alone."
 As of Saturday November 21, the Dailymotion clip had received 440,000 hits.
 Reactions to the clips were mixed from the French viewers.
 Bruni's spokeswoman did not respond to requests for comment either, but Bremner reported that Bruni "laughed when asked about the programme".

 The French news website Rue 89 commented that the episode provided the writers with a good opportunity to mock all the French clichés, including the accent, the cheese, the cheek kissing between men, and the supposed nymphomania.